 The City of Portland does not allow the use of plastic, compostable or "biodegradable" checkout bags with handles as of October 1, 2013.
 These bags are also known as T-shirt bags.
-Vendors are allowed to use recycled paper bags or reusable bags as checkout bags for customers.
-Recycled paper bags must contain at least 40% recycled content and be accepted into the City of Portland curbside recycling program.
-The policy allows bags without handles used to protect a purchased item from other purchased items, such as produce, bulk food and meat.

-More information about the City's ban on plastic bags can be found at https://www.portlandoregon.gov/bps/56157.
+The policy allows bags without handles to be used to protect a purchased item from other purchased items, such as produce, bulk food and meat.
+You can find more information about the City's ban on plastic bags here.

-PFM allows vendors to sell reusable bags for \$8 or less retail.
+PFM allows vendors to sell reusable bags for \$8 or less at their market booth.
 Shopping bags must be sturdy and a minimal part of a booth display.
-PFM offers inexpensive reusable tote bags for purchase by vendors to resell to customers.
-Contact market staff for rates and availability